apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/KotlinInterviewQuestions.md

 standard functionality.
 For more [read this link](https://kotlinlang.org/docs/data-classes.html)

+Data class provides internally implemented toString and equals method to compare two objects depending on their fields, unlike normal class which does check for referential equality i.e where it points in the memory.
+Data class equal method performs equality of two data classes from their fields/attributes/variables.

 ### Q11.
 What is Property in Kotlin?

 **Short answer:** Variable having a class level scope which is declared inside the class and outside